If your teeth are sticking out like this, then you need help.

-Case of the Month for severe overbite correction June 2013
+Case of the Month for severe correction June 2013

 What is an overbite?

-Overbite is a common problem where the top teeth are positioned more forward relative to the bottom teeth and thus giving it the appearance of “Bucked teeth”.
-Several factors contribute to overbite including hereditary, thumb sucking, trauma to the chin, early loss of lower baby teeth ... etc.
+This is a common problem where the top teeth are positioned more forward relative to the bottom teeth and thus giving it the appearance of “Bucked teeth”.
+Several factors contribute to overbite including hereditary, thumb sucking, trauma to the chin, early loss of lower baby teeth etc...

-What is the best time to treat overbite?
+What is the best time to treat this disorder?

-When children are growing, especially around the growth spurt which is 10-12 year for girls and 11-13 year for boys.
-At this age, the upper and lower jaws are actively growing and the orthodontist might be able to modify the growth pattern to correct your overbite.
+When children are still developing is generally the best time for treatment.
+Especially around the time of a growth spurt.
+This age for girls is between 10-12 years old for girls and 11-13 years old for boys.
+At these ages dental issues become apparent, the upper and lower jaws are actively growing and the orthodontist might be able to modify the growth pattern to correct it.

 |If the patient is an adult with severe overbite, then extracting two upper teeth might be needed of optimum outcome|